SciencesPoDRIS/iamassaccess/README.md

 Data are separated by commas `,`.

 If your data contains a comma `,`, it has to be surrounded by double quotes `"`.
+If your data is multi-valuated, the whole values has to be surrounded by double quotes : `"first_part, second_part;value_02"`.

 The metadata keys are not case sensitive.
 The metadata keys should not contain space or accent.